a-r-m-i-n/dce/Documentation/UsersManual/DetailPage.rst

 Detail page template (fluid)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Using the inline template type you have to insert the template code in the same manner like for the normal template.
+Using the inline template type you have to insert the template code in the same manner as for the normal template.

 How to create a link to detail template
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In your "normal" template you probably want a link, to trigger the detail template for this content element.
-Actually it is pretty easy to create such link in fluid template:
+Actually, it is pretty easy to create such a link in Fluid template:

 .. code-block:: html